Beneteau Gel Coat Restoration & Ceramic Coating Application

 This project presented a unique challenge because it required the removal of adhesive from the wrap and there were a lot of inconsistencies and defects in the gel coat.

-An important aspect to keep in mind with ceramic coatings, is that preparation and restoration is absolutely essential.
+An important aspect to keep in mind with ceramic coatings is that preparation and restoration are absolutely essential.
 The ceramic coating is simply locking in the condition of the surface after the restoration steps.

 With the surface now fully prepared, Tom will start the application process for Liquid Crystal Armour HD ceramic coating.